domsson/candies/volume-mon/README.md

 # volume-mon

 Simple tool that monitors changes of the default PulseAudio sink.
-Whenever a change is registered (usually a change of volume or mute state), prints `"change detected\n"` to `stdout`.
+Prints `"change detected\n"` to `stdout` when a change is detected.
+Such changes could be volume level or mute state.

 ## Dependencies